Hog Island, Philadelphia: Cultural context

 One legend of the origin of the hoagie sandwich is tied to Hog Island.
-Domenic Vitiello, professor of Urban Studies at the University of Pennsylvania, asserts that Italians working on Hog Island in the old Navy Yard introduced the sandwich, by putting various meat, cheese, and lettuce between two slices of bread.
+Domenic Vitiello, professor of Urban Studies at the University of Pennsylvania, asserts that Italians working on Hog Island in the old Navy Yard introduced the sandwich, by putting various meats, cheeses, and lettuce between two slices of bread.
 This became known as the "Hog Island" sandwich; hence, the "hoagie".